 Questions We May Ask You

-- Has the area been released by the incident commanders and local authorities?
+- Have the incident commanders and local authorities released the area?

 - Have you returned to your property to assess the extent of the damage?